Johann David Ludwig Graf Yorck von Wartenburg

 Königreich Preußen: Generalfeldmarschall

 Graf Yorck was appointed Inspector General of Light Infantry in 1810 and played a major role in the reorganization of the army.
-As Prussian corps commander in le Grande Army's 1812 invasion of Russia, he was stopped at Riga and was later persuaded by Clausewitz to quit Napoleon and negotiate the Convention of Tauroggen; this was a bold decision which conferred neutral status to the Prussian Army and was crucial to Prussia's regaining its independence.
+As a Prussian corps commander in le Grande Army's 1812 invasion of Russia, he was stopped at Riga and was later persuaded by Clausewitz to quit Napoleon and negotiate the Convention of Tauroggen; this was a bold decision which conferred neutral status to the Prussian Army and was crucial to Prussia's regaining its independence.
 During the 1813 German campaign, he led troops at Bautzen, Katzbach, Wartenburg and Leipzig.
-After fighting in France (1814) at Montmirail and Laon, he was promoted to field marshal in 1821 and retired from active service.
+Also in 1813, Yorck was decorated with Prussia's highest order of chivalry, the Schwarzer Adler-Orden (Order of the Black Eagle.)
+After fighting in France (1814) at Montmirail and Laon, he was promoted to Generalfeldmarschall in 1821 and retired from active service.

 Generalfeldmarschall 05.05.1821